16 surefire ways to boost employee wellbeing in your workplace

 7. Encourage real breaks

-It’s an all too common sight to see workers sitting at their desks during lunch, eating with one hand and typing with the other.
-Australians are particularly susceptible to this, with the average employee working six hours unpaid overtime each week - approximately two months every year!
+It’s all too common to see workers sitting at their desks during lunch, eating with one hand and typing with the other.
+Australians are particularly susceptible to this, with the average employee working six hours unpaid overtime each week — or, approximately two months every year.

-Real, regular breaks are critical to wellbeing, so encourage employees to take their lunch away from their desk and to take other breaks throughout the day as needed.
-They’ll come back feeling physically and mentally refreshed, and are likely to be more productive.
+Real, regular breaks are critical to wellbeing, so encourage employees to take their lunch away from their desks.
+They’ll come back feeling physically and mentally refreshed and are likely to be more productive.

 8. Create a comfortable work environment

-Our environments greatly affect our wellbeing, so creating a pleasant and comfortable work environment for your employees will improve their physical and mental health.
-Sit-stand desks, healthy food and drink options, ergonomic seating, and wellness or social spaces are just some of the ways you can improve the workplace environment.
+The environment significantly affects wellbeing, so creating a pleasant and comfortable work environment for employees will improve their physical and mental health.
+Sit-to-stand desks, healthy food and drink options, and ergonomic seating are some excellent options.

 9. Reward and recognise great work

-Recognising and rewarding employees for hard work can increase confidence and make people feel valued for the contributions they’re making - both important for mental wellbeing.
-Whether it’s a simple ‘thank you’ or a reward for completing a project, there are plenty of ways to demonstrate that you appreciate your staff and give them a happiness boost.
+Recognising and rewarding employees for their hard work instills a sense of accomplishment and confidence, which promotes wellbeing.
+Whether it’s a simple thank you or a reward for completing a project, there are plenty of ways to show appreciation.

 11. Consider offering unlimited holidays